MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 In this scenario, you must configure the peering connections to **allow forwarded traffic**.

-You can also use a VPN gateway to route traffic between spokes, although this will have impacts in terms of latency and throughput.
+You can also use a VPN gateway to route traffic between spokes, although this will impact latency and throughput.
 Also, Azure Firewall or a network firewall appliance provides an additional layer of security.

-Also consider what services are shared in the hub to ensure the hub scales for a larger number of spokes.
+Consider what services are shared in the hub to ensure the hub scales for a larger number of spokes.
 For instance, if your hub provides firewall services, consider the bandwidth limits of your firewall solution when adding multiple spokes.
 You might want to move some of these shared services to a second level of hubs.

 ## DevOps considerations